 User fees and charges comprises of statutory fees and fines, levied in accordance with legislation, as well as fees charged to users for specific Council's services.
-All user fees and charges are included an appendix to the Council's adopted budget each year.
+All user fees and charges are included as an appendix to the Council's adopted budget each year.
+The Council's fees and charges schedule may not include all statutory fees and fines that the Council is required to impose.
+Such fees and fines will be applied as specified in the relevant legislation.